shailensukul/media-backup/README.md

 | `-d`          | destination folder |
 | `-i`          | copy images? true or false |
 | `-v`          | copy videos? true or false |

+## Roadmap

+* Add an option to strip identifying metadata from media fiels
+* Add an option to de-duplicate files based on unique hashcode generated from the file contents (minus metadata)